 Have you ever heard that same voice in your head but thought that the task of ‘sorting yourself out’ just seems too huge and pointless?
 It really isn’t.
 You don’t have to live on lettuce or go to bootcamp.
 You just need to make a start.
 Signing up for this year’s Run For All is maybe a bit unrealistic if you’ve never run before, but why not take a look at the Look Good, Feel Good tips I’ve been giving out every day this month and just adopt a couple at a time?
 That’s a start.
 Then you can just keep going until you get there.
 The results won’t be instant, but they will come, and the more you try the better you’ll look and feel.

 The alternative is doing nothing, then wishing you had in a few years time.
 If Donna can do it, why can’t you?
 Just give me a shout if you need any help!

 It’s that time of year again!
 Summer holidays are fast approaching and every women’s magazine has a feature on how to get the perfect ‘bikini body’.
-You know the kind of thing… we’re all supposed to be able to look like this in about a week:
+You know the kind of thing… we’re all supposed to be able to look like a supermodel in about a week.

 Basically they’re preying on the fear 99.9% of women feel about appearing practically naked in a public place in glaringly unflattering sunlight – which is completely understandable!
 It isn’t helped by the fact that we’re always being told by the media which celebrities are currently too fat/too thin in their bikinis at any particular time.
 In a world where nobody’s perfect it’s enough to make any normal woman paranoid!
 A recent feature expressed amazement that Julia Roberts felt able to play on the beach with her kids in a bikini, even though her stomach isn’t as flat as it used to be – for heaven’s sake, the woman’s over 40 and has had twins, give her a break!